mojeanmac/vscode-salt/README.md

     "workspace": (hash of workspace name),
     "time": (time since initialization),
     "revis": (if revis is activated),
-    "length": (linecount of current file),
-    "numfiles": (number of rs files in workspace), "errors": {[
+    "errors": {[
         "code": (the rustc error code),
         "msg": (hash of the err msg),